nathawkins/nathawkins.github.io/_pages/about.md

 In my junior year of undergraduate, I took my first computational science course.
 I quickly realized computers were a passion of mine.
 Computers and programming became such a natural fixation of mine.
 The logical flow of execution, tedious attention to detail needed to successfully create a program, and the seemingly endless possibilities for creation were the perfect fit for my nerdy brain.
 I started working with [Dr. Piermarocchi](https://web.pa.msu.edu/people/carlo/) in the summer of 2017 on computational biophysics research.
 We applied a neural network called the Hopfield model to [studying single-cell gene expression data during the cell cycle](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005849), but my primary focus was on developing a cross-validation scheme for identifying the optimal number of clusters in single-cell expression data from peripheral blood mononuclear cells.
 This was part of a larger work to develop a voting-based algorithm for assigning cell types using curated marker gene lists.
 [Check out our paper](../files/p-dcs.pdf).

 When I finished my undergraduate degree, I took a year to work with the [Department of Computational Mathematics, Science, and Engineering](https://cmse.msu.edu/) on a new education research project.
 I worked with [Dr. O'Shea](https://cmse.msu.edu/directory/faculty/brian-o-shea/), [Dr. Silvia](http://devinsilvia.com/), and [Dr. Caballero](http://dannycaballero.info/) on a project to understand the core competencies from the field of computational modeling and data analysis that students need to develop in their undergraduate careers to be successful in academia or indsutry.
 We're currently working on finishing this up for publication.

+Now I'm in graduate school studying computational science and computational biology working towards my PhD.
+If you're interested in talking about research, hobbies, or want to get to know me, send me an email or reach out to me on social media.